KEY: fish, fishing, wildlife, wildlife law

 (w) "Nongame fish" means species of fish not listed as game fish.

-(x) "Possession limit" means, for purposes of this rule only, two daily limits, including fish at home, in a cooler, camper, tent, freezer, livewell or any other place of storage.
+(y) "Possession limit" means, for purposes of this rule only, two daily limits, including fish in a cooler, camper, tent, freezer, livewell or any other place of storage, excluding fish stored in an individual's permanent residence.

 (ii) "Trout" does not include whitefish or Bonneville cisco.